liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 However, in response to Petra's thoughts, Musica clicked his tongue softly.

-Musica: \[Being able to remind you of her, Miss.
-It's only when the half-elf appears in public, that everyone will remember the person they had been able to ignore and not be conscious of is actually real, that's how they'll think.\]
+Musica: \[Bein' able to remind you of her, Miss.
+It's only when the half-elf appears in public, that everyone'll remember the person they'd been able to ignore and not be conscious of is actually real, that's how they'll think.\]

 Petra: \[…I do not really understand what you mean.\]